Autoimmune Disease - Searching for a Diagnosis

 An MRI (magnetic resonance imaging) is usually ordered around the same time as blood work, if not shortly thereafter.

-In the case of Multiple Sclerosis and many other autoimmune diseases, a brain MRI is most commonly ordered first, followed up by three separate MRI's: thoracic, cervical and lumbar.
+In the case of Multiple Sclerosis and a few other autoimmune diseases, a brain MRI is most commonly ordered first, followed up by three separate MRI's: thoracic, cervical and lumbar.
 The physician is looking for lesions that would indicate sclerosis.

-Always ask for copies of your test results - both laboratory and any radiology tests.
-A DVD of your MRI is usually provided free of charge upon request.
-If not, then ask for it.
+Always ask for copies of your test results - laboratory, evoked potential, skin tests, sleep studies, and imaging and radiology tests.
+When your MRI is over, a DVD of your test is available right away and is usually provided free of charge.
+If it isn't offered, you may have to ask for it.

 Worried about claustrophobia in an MRI machine?
-Ask to have your studies done at an "open" MRI facility.
+Although headphones with music are available, you can ask to have your studies done at an "open" MRI facility.

-By educating yourself with researching on the internet, keeping copies of your own health records (including blood results, MRI, medication, and office visit notes), it will go a long way in saving you time and trouble as you doctor-hop your way to getting answers.
+It will go a long way to save you time and trouble as you doctor-hop your way to getting answers.

 And You Will Doctor Hop

 It is inevitable.
-Very few people find that ideal physician the first time out and sticks with them for years and years.
+Very few people find just the right physician the first time out.
+Likewise, very few patients stay with the same doctor for years and years.

 That's why there are sub-specialties!